-The most fundamental level of data abstraction is this.
-It explains how the data is saved in the database.
+The most fundamental level of data abstraction is the physical level, which explains how the database organizes or stores the data.
 At this level, you get to know about the sophisticated data structure.

 The middle level of the three-level data abstraction architecture is this.
-It specifies what information is kept in the database.
+It specifies what information the database holds.

 The topmost level of abstraction is the VIEW level.
-The user’s interaction with the database system is described at this level.
-It is usually preferred for novices and non-programmers.
+This level describes the user's interaction with the database system.
+Moreover, this level is ideal for novices and non-programmers.